How much does it cost to replace an asbestos roof?

 If you think your roof or insulation contains asbestos, we recommend you contact a specialist to arrange a site visit.

-With over 40 years of experience in roofing and asbestos removal, Strandek® GRP Systems are able to perform site surveys and facilitate the safe removal of asbestos materials from your roof, as well as install asbestos-free insulation and roofing installation.
+As a business running since 1976, we specialise in flat and pitched roofing and asbestos removal.
+At Strandek® GRP Systems we're able to perform site surveys and facilitate the safe removal of asbestos materials from your roof, as well as install asbestos-free insulation and roofing installation.